NWACus/avy/CONTRIBUTING.md

 You can request to be added to our [volunteer slack channel](https://test.com/need-to-add-link) where you can ask questions, sign up to help with larger issues with a more specific timeline and talk with other volunteers who are helping out with Avy.

+Lastly, please fill out the form linked at the [bottom of this page] (https://nwac.us/technology-volunteer-outreach/) so we know who you are and what you're interested in!

 # Developer Environment

 This project uses the Expo framework; follow their excellent [installation guide](https://docs.expo.dev/get-started/installation/) to get a development environment set up.